Class-Based Views#

 # automatic tenant filtering for every read — list, pagination

-# total, AND single-row retrieve all consult this seam.
+# total, AND single-row retrieve all route through this method.

 return super().build_query().where(